controlm/ctm-python-client/README.md

 ```
 ### Next Steps

-Once you have successfully completed the Hello World example,take a look int he BMC Demos, they cover more advanced flows with multiple job types and Application Integrator Job types.
+Once you have successfully completed the Hello World example,take a look in the BMC Demos, they cover more advanced flows with multiple job types and Application Integrator Job types.
 ## Contributing

 See [Contributing](https://github.com/controlm/ctm-python-client/blob/main/CONTRIBUTING.md)